Daniel-ZhuWh/PyCeDU-website/README.md

 # Pycedu-website
-A one page HTML theme for creatives by Start Bootstrap
+A homepage for team Pycedu's capstone project